RJDennis/ChebyshevApprox.jl/README.md

 Structures
 ----------

 ChebyshevApprox contains two structures.
-The first contains the nformation needed to evaluate a tenser-product polynomial at a point the second contains the information needed to evaluate a complete polynomial at a point.
+The first contains the information needed to evaluate a tensor-product polynomial at a point the second contains the information needed to evaluate a complete polynomial at a point.
 For the former:

 ```
 chebpoly = ChebyshevPolyTensor(w,order,domain)